polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/index.md

 ## What you will be doing

-Before we even get started, let's layout what we are going to do over the course of this tutorial.
+Before we even get started, let's lay out what we are going to do over the course of this tutorial.
 We will:

 1. Set up your computer to be able to develop on Substrate.